-Medway Foodbank only works with non-perishable food items (tinned and dried goods), which do not spoil or decay, i.e. no fresh, chilled or “use by” dated items.
+Medway Foodbank only works with non-perishable food items (tinned and dried goods), which do not spoil or decay, i.e. not fresh, chilled or “use by” dated items.
 All items should be unopened, in date (i.e. within the “best before date” or BBD) and in good condition.
 This means that neither the foodbank nor the recipient has to worry about storing the food in a fridge or freezer, and there is less likelihood of food going to waste.
-It also means that we can give each client a food parcel that contains three days’ worth of nutritionally balanced food, as well as provide some small treats to help brighten their lives, particularly those of the children.
+It also means that we can give each client a food parcel that contains three days’ worth of nutritionally balanced food, as well as provide some small treats to help brighten their lives, particularly those of the many children we help to support.
 We also take non-food items such as toiletries and cleaning products, as these are also needed by the clients who come to us.

-Spareable: Use the Spareable app to donate items to us from the safety of your home.
-Instead of popping something extra in your basket or trying to get donations to us, you could help today by buying something from our foodbank’s wish list in the Spareable app (download from here https://www.spareable.co.uk/ or your usual App Store).
-You can also purchase gift vouchers for us through the app if you prefer this in lieu of making monetary donations for purchasing food.
-The gift vouchers are used by Spareable to purchase food from our wish list.
+Spareable: Instead of popping something extra in your basket or trying to get donations to us, you could help today by buying something from our foodbank’s wish list in the Spareable app (download from here https://www.spareable.co.uk/ or your usual App Store).
+You can also purchase gift vouchers for us through the app if you prefer this, in lieu of making monetary donations for purchasing food.

 I hope you find this information useful.
 Please do contact the office if you have any questions or need further information.
 Thank you for your ongoing help, support and prayers – Medway Foodbank would not operate without your generosity.